-No. Plaintiffs must file the suit at the place with nexus.
+No. Plaintiffs must file the suit at the place with nexus, generally in the place where the defendant is located.
 Forum shopping will generally be rejected.

 9.2 Are there any changes in the law proposed to promote class/group actions in your jurisdiction?